gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 outlined in _Clean Code_ but also possess the judgment to apply them appropriately in different scenarios.
 Good advice and practices always come with trade-offs.
-These trade-offs must be transparent and known, otherwise it's not possible to use practices adequately.
-Rules and guidelines are only tools in our toolbox but still we need to reason and judge about them again and again since every situation is unique.
+These trade-offs must be transparent and known, otherwise it's not possible to use them adequately.
+Rules and guidelines are only tools in our toolbox but we need to reason and judge about them for every problem anew.
 That's why I like Kent Beck's quote so much:

 > It depends. - _Kent Beck_

-Basically, this tiny quote covers the soul of software engineering.
+Basically, with this tiny quote Kent covers the soul of software engineering.
+It's also my most used sentence at work :).

 ## The Ugly